Ajtak/budibase-component-air-datepicker/README.md

 # Air-datepicker
-This is a readme for your new Budibase plugin.
+This is a readme for Air Datepicker Budibase plugin.

 # Description
 An amazing Budibase component!